AVidhanR/PythonThings/15_langextract/README.md

-# lanextract
+# langextract

-lanextract is a lightweight toolkit for detecting, segmenting, and extracting human language content from mixed or noisy textual sources.
+langextract is a lightweight toolkit for detecting, segmenting, and extracting human language content from mixed or noisy textual sources.
 It focuses on turning heterogeneous inputs (logs, scraped pages, transcripts, blended multilingual blocks) into clean, analyzable language segments with associated metadata that downstream pipelines can consume.

 ## Key Features